 If you look at the other side of the equation, billions of dollars could be saved if we implemented specific steps aimed at improving indoor air quality.
-According to a 2011 report by Fisk et al, there is a potential annual economic savings of \$20 billion if we would implement specific scenarios to improve indoor environmental quality in the stock of U.S. office buildings.
+According to a 2000 report by Fisk, et al "the estimated potential annual economic savings plus productivity gains, in 1996 dollars, are approximately \$40 to \$200 billion" if we would implement specific scenarios to improve indoor environmental quality in U.S. office buildings.
 Imagine how big those savings would be if we also made these changes in schools, homes and other structures around the world.
+Other interesting cost estimates resulting from indoor air pollution and unhealthy housing have been made.
 Literally, hundreds of billions of dollars are in the balance.
+Details are provided in the section titled "Global Burden of Indoor Air Contaminants."

 Since widespread understanding in the lay and allopathic medical communities has yet to be achieved, these decisions are being made one by one in the courts.
 Hence, the emergence of junk science and the Big Lie to obfuscate the obvious-our environments can possess substances dangerous to human health-and some companies are making large profits by not addressing the dangers, insurance companies have revised their policies to exclude coverage for mold, some construction firms improve their bottom line by using poor construction techniques, and some schools are poisoning our children.

-Mold illness, mold-related illness and biotoxin-related illness are euphemisms which are collectively referred to as Multi-system Exposure Related Illness (MERI) in this paper.
+Mold illness, mold-related illness and biotoxin-related illness are euphemisms which are collectively referred to as Multi-system Exposure Related Illness (MERI, pronounced "meer-ee") in this paper.
 Likely millions of individuals with MERI exist in the U.S. alone.
-In fact, as noted above, indoor air pollutants cause 50% of illnesses globally.
+In fact, as noted above, Indoor air contaminants cause significant damage to health globally.
 Most physicians will not recognize the illness because of unawareness and the variable multi-systemic presentations of MERI.